Gnus Home

 Message-ID

 This required header will be generated by Message.
-A unique ID will be created based on the date, time, user name and system name.
-For the domain part, message will look (in this order) at message-user-fqdn, system-name, mail-host-address and message-user-mail-address (i.e. user-mail-address) until a probably valid fully qualified domain name (FQDN) was found.
+A unique ID will be created based on the date, time, user name (for the local part) and the domain part.
+For the domain part, message will look (in this order) at message-user-fqdn, system-name, mail-host-address and message-user-mail-address (i.e., user-mail-address) until a probably valid fully qualified domain name (FQDN) was found.

 User-Agent